petronny/kaldi-gmm-demo/README.md

 kaldi-gmm-demo
 ====
-A demo to show how to train a GMM using Kaldi
+A demo to show how to train a GMM with Kaldi

 ### Dependency